1synom/Simple-Webhook-deleter/README.md

 [View demo](https://simple-webhook-deleter-demo.netlify.app/)

 A lightweight web app to quickly and securely delete Discord webhooks directly in your browser.
-Whether you want to remove suspicious webhooks or clean up your own, this tool is fast, private, and runs entirely locally.

 **Note:** When deleting webhooks, Discord audit logs will show "unknown user" as the executor.